Police arrest 2 near downtown after man fires pellet gun at hammer-wielding suspect

 Multiple officers were needed to subdue the man with the pellet gun, he said.

-The 20-year-old was booked into the city jail on suspicion of aiming and discharging a weapon, obstructing law enforcement and outstanding warrants.
+The 20-year-old was booked into jail on suspicion of aiming and discharging a weapon, obstructing law enforcement, and outstanding warrants.

-The 34-year-old with the hammer was booked into the city jail on suspicion of malicious mischief and obstructing law enforcement.
+The 34-year-old with the hammer was booked into jail on suspicion of malicious mischief and obstructing law enforcement.

 The two men did not know each other, Lower said.